F 35a Vs F 22

 Performance and Maneuverability

 The F-35A is also a capable aircraft, with impressive supersonic performance.
-However, it's not as maneuverable as the F-22, especially at high angles of attack.
+Even so, it's not as maneuverable as the F-22, especially at high angles of attack.
 Its design prioritizes stealth and multirole capabilities over pure maneuverability.
 While it can still perform complex maneuvers, it's not designed for the same level of dogfighting agility as the F-22.
 Its supercruise capability is also less pronounced compared to the F-22.

 Weapon Systems and Payload

 The F-22’s internal weapons bay carries AIM-120 AMRAAM air-to-air missiles and can also carry bombs.
-However, its primary role is air superiority, hence its limited internal payload capacity.
+Still, its primary role is air superiority, hence its limited internal payload capacity.
 The reliance on internal carriage emphasizes the aircraft’s stealth characteristics during missions.

 Operational Roles and Missions